18F/accessibility/pages/color.md

 1. Identify sections which use color to convey information.
 2. Check to see if the information is conveyed in another way visually and programatically.
-3. If links are only distinguished by
+3. If links are only distinguished by color surrounded by normal text 3a.
+Check if the link has a contrast ratio of 3:1 with the surronding text

 ### Examples